Ask Jerry: What's the difference between cheap earbuds and expensive earbuds?

 (Image credit: Ted Kritsonis / Android Central)

 It sounds to me like you're lucky — you found a pair of cheap earbuds that work great for you.
-I'd suggest you splurge for an extra pair in case you lose them and can't find them for sale later!
+I'd suggest you splurge for an extra pair in case you lose them (especially while October Prime Day is going on)!
 I used to have an old pair of Soundcore earbuds that weren't very expensive and I loved them.
 I found out they stopped making them after I dropped one of the pair into Chesapeake Bay.

 No earbuds are best for everyone, and some people will spend more than others on them.
 Once you've found a set that works for you, make sure to try and buy something very similar when it's time to replace them.
 And try not to drop them in the ocean!